 We believe that compensation in the form of perquisites and personal benefits does not provide transparency for shareholders or serve our compensation philosophy.
-Therefore, the Company offers limited perquisites in the form of executive physicals, additional life and disability insurance, occasional spousal travel reimbursement, and reimbursement of the CEO's club membership dues.
-The limited perquisites and personal benefits we provide are disclosed in the Summary Compensation Table below and detailed in footnote 4 to that table.
+Therefore, the Company offers limited perquisites in the form of executive physicals, additional life and disability insurance, and occasional spousal travel reimbursement.
+The limited perquisites and personal benefits we provide are disclosed in the Summary Compensation Table below and detailed in footnote 5 to that table.